Bouni/blog.bouni.de/content/posts/2025/TV-RaspberryPi-Wallboard/index.md

 systemctl start vncserver-x11-serviced
 ```

-The website I call needs to beee configured with credentials that are then stored in the local storage of the browser.
+The website I call needs to be configured with credentials that are then stored in the local storage of the browser.
 In order to do this I set up VNC and use UltraVNC Client for the connection.
-I tried TightVNC bt that does not support the offered encryption methods.
+I tried TightVNC but that does not support the offered encryption methods.

 ### Summary

-After a reboot everything woked as expected.
+After a reboot everything worked as expected.
 The start time is a bit longer than in the old version, but that doesn't matter in my use case.